angelinalblyth/Codeclan/week_06/day_5/Static_and_Dynamic_Task_A/testing_task_1.md

   end

 # There isnt a card name, only suit and value.
-# The return statement wont return the card name, it needs to be card1.suit
+# The return statement wont return the card name, it needs to be suit or value
 # dif is incorrect, should be def
 # Extra end
 # also need a , between card1 and card2